 Is usability testing qualitative or quantitative?

-Both-it depends on your goal and design.
-Use qualitative testing to discover and explain problems (small, purposefully varied samples; evidence via clips/quotes).
-Use quantitative testing to measure and compare performance (larger samples; predefined success rules; report completion/time with confidence intervals or against benchmarks).
+Both-u003cstrongu003eit depends on your goal and designu003c/strongu003e.
+Use u003cstrongu003equalitativeu003c/strongu003e testing to discover and explain problems (small, purposefully varied samples; evidence via clips/quotes).
+Use u003cstrongu003equantitativeu003c/strongu003e testing to measure and compare performance (larger samples; predefined success rules; report completion/time with confidence intervals or against benchmarks).
 NN/g’s guidance is explicit: the two approaches are complementary, not competing.

 When should I choose qualitative vs. quantitative usability testing?